 You can configure up to 3 Live Call Routing numbers.
 To add an additional number, or to request a toll free Live Call Routing number, please reach out to our Sales Team.

-At this time, we only support toll free numbers in the United States and Canada.
+At this time, we only support toll free numbers in the United States, Canada, the UK, and Australia.

 You can associate up to 9 services with a single Live Call Routing number and set up a phone tree-like structure.
 When dialing in, an automated voice will announce, "Press 1 for Nagios Critical.
 Press 2 for Datadog Alerts... etc." Depending on the caller's selection, after a brief moment they'll be connected with the appropriate response team.